 Unfortunately, within a short time, General Walter Nicolai, the chief intelligence officer of the German Army, became impatient and irritated, as Mata Hari had provided him with no intelligence worthy of the name and only selling the spicy gossips of Paris about the sex lives of French politicians and generals.
 He decided to terminate her by exposing her as a German spy to the French.
 Accordingly, in January 1917, Major Kalle transmitted radio messages to Berlin, describing the helpful activities of a German spy code-named H-21.
 However, the Deuxième Bureau intercepted the messages and identified H-21 as Mata Hari.
 The German intelligence knew that the code used for the messages had already been broken by the French, suggesting that the message was manufactured to have Zelle arrested by the French.

 Mata Hari was arrested on 13 February 1917, from her room at the Hotel Elysée Palace on the Champs Elysées in Paris and on 24 July, she was accused of spying for Germany, and consequently causing the deaths of at least 50,000 soldiers.
-Although the French and British intelligence suspected her of spying for Germany, neither could produce definite evidence against her.
-She admitted that she accepted a payment of 20,000 francs from a German diplomat in the Netherlands to spy on France, but insisted she only passed on to the Germans trivial information and her loyalty was entirely to her adopted nation, France.
+Although the French and British intelligence suspected her of spying for Germany, they could not produce any definite evidence against her.
+On her part, Mata Hari admitted that she accepted a payment of 20,000 francs from a German diplomat in the Netherlands to spy on France, but insisted she only passed on to the Germans trivial information and her loyalty was entire to her adopted nation, France.
 She wrote several letters to the Dutch Ambassador in Paris, claiming her innocence and claiming that she really did not spy.
 However, nobody came forward to help her.
 It was reported that she fainted when she was given to understand that even Captain Vadim Maslov, her Russian lover, refused to vouch for her.
 Even, her defense attorney was denied permission either to cross-examine the prosecution's witnesses or to examine his own witnesses directly.

 According to the Canadian Historian Wesley Wark, Mata Hari was never an important spy, she was made a scapegoat for the failures of the French military, for which she had nothing to do with.
 Julie Wheelwright, a reputed British historian stated that, she was an independent woman, a divorcee, a citizen of a neutral country, a courtesan and a dancer, which made her a perfect scapegoat for the French, who were then losing the war.
 Though she was often portrayed as a femme fatale, a dangerous and seductive woman who used her sexuality to effortlessly manipulate men, the American historians Norman Polmer and Thomas Allen viewed her as naïve and easily duped a victim of men rather than a victimizer.